 - Makes 12 brownies

-- 2. In a large microwavable bowl, add the chopped semisweet chocolate, butter, and 1 cup chocolate chips or chopped chocolate.
+In a large microwavable bowl, combine the chopped semisweet chocolate, butter, and 1 cup chocolate chips or chopped chocolate.
 Microwave on high for 1 1/2 minutes.
+(Alternately, you can melt the butter and chocolate in a heatproof bowl over but not touching simmering water.)
 Whisk together the melted butter and chocolate.

-- 3. Whisk in the sugar, vanilla, flour, cocoa powder, and salt.
-Let cool for just a minute or so, then whisk in the eggs and instant coffee or espresso granules.
-Whisk for about a minute, or until the batter is smooth.
+Whisk in the sugar, vanilla, flour, cocoa powder, and salt.
+Let cool for a minute or so and then whisk in the eggs and instant coffee or espresso granules.
+Whisk until the batter is smooth, about 1 minute.
 Fold in the remaining 1 cup chocolate chips or chopped chocolate.
 Scrape the batter into the baking dish.

 Bake the brownies for 22 to 25 minutes.
 You can try to check the brownies for doneness by inserting a tester or toothpick in the center.
 Although since there are chunks of chocolate in the brownies, you can’t really be certain with the toothpick method as the toothpick may come out covered with gooey chocolate, so check the brownies for doneness in several places.